Estimated reading time: 7 minutes

 We love beets in our family any way we can get them, but the tricky part is coming up with recipes that provide variety for my family.

-When using beets be warned that you will need to wear gloves because the red colour from the beets will soak into your skin.
+When using beets, be warned that you will need to wear gloves because the red color from will soak into your skin.

-Beets also known as one of the world’s healthiest foods are an excellent source of folate, vitamin C, fibre, copper, potassium, phosphorus, magnesium, iron, Vitamin B6, and manganese.
+Beets, one of the world’s healthiest foods, are an excellent source of folate, vitamin C, fiber, copper, potassium, phosphorus, magnesium, iron, Vitamin B6, and manganese.